Jade North: International career

 North's breakthrough came when he played every game of Australia's runner's up side at the 1999 FIFA U-17 World Championship where his country lost the final to Brazil on penalties.
 He was also a member of Australia's quarter-final effort at the 2004 Olympic Games in Athens, Greece, five years later.

 In 2008, prior to the 2010 World Cup Qualifier against China, North became the first ever Aboriginal Socceroos captain for the 0–0 Draw with Singapore.

 He participated in the 2008 Olympics in Beijing, China.

 Other roles

-In 2017, North launched a non-for-profit football program called "Kickin' With A Cuz" which was designed to reach young boys and girls through football, with a vision to create sustainable pathways and outcomes for kids to make better life choices.
+In 2017, North launched a non-for-profit soccer program called "Kickin' With A Cuz" which was designed to reach young boys and girls through soccer, with a vision to create sustainable pathways and outcomes for kids to make better life choices.

 In November 2021 North was appointed as co-chair of the inaugural National Indigenous Advisory Group of Football Australia.
 The group aims at supporting and increasing Indigenous participation in the game.